-Join Vince Kotchian for an in-depth discussion in this video Basic probability, part of Everyday Math Fundamentals.
+Join Vince Kotchian for an in-depth discussion in this video Basic probability, part of Learning Everyday Math.

 - Okay, in this movie, I'm going to explain…a little bit about the concept of probability.…So we are going to find out ways…to figure out the probability of one thing happening…and also the probability of multiple things…happening in conjunction with each other.…So the example I want to use here…is thinking about flipping a coin.…So let's say I have a coin,…and, that's the president on the coin, that's heads.…So, I think that most of us know the odds…of getting heads on a coin flip, right?…Because there's only two options, heads or tails.…